Becoming an Appraiser with Wessex

 We provide a fair and transparent recruitment procedure that allows all doctors wishing to be appraisers and who fit the eligibility criteria, to attend a summative two-day New Appraiser Training course.
 The training we deliver is consistent across the NHS England South region.

 We aim to deliver two New Appraiser Training courses each year.
-The first for 2019 is scheduled for Monday 24th and Tuesday 25th June.
+The next for 2019 is scheduled for Thursday 7th and Friday 8th November.
+PLEASE DO GET YOUR APPLICATION TO US SOONEST IF YOU ARE INTERESTED IN THIS COURSE.
 To be considered for any course you will need:

 - To complete and return an application form